NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Geothermal Loop: Pipe Type**

 Pipe type of the geothermal loop.
-Only applies to ground-to-air heat pump type.
+Only applies to ground-to-air and ground-to-water heat pump types.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-geothermal-loops'>HPXML Geothermal Loops</a>) is used.

 - **Name:** ``geothermal_loop_pipe_type``
 - **Type:** ``Choice``